 If the number of dimension, n, of the data array, y = f(x1,x2,x3 . . . xn), is less than three you may find CubicSplineFast [n = 1] and BiCubicSplineFast [n = 2] more convenient and these classes are slightly more efficient.

-CONSTRUCTOR public PolyCubicSplineFast(Object xValues, Object yValues) Usage:
+public PolyCubicSplineFast(Object xValues, Object yValues)

-PolyCubicSplineFast aa = new PolyCubicSplineFast(xValues, yValues);
+Usage: PolyCubicSplineFast aa = new PolyCubicSplineFast(xValues, yValues);

 Creates an instance of the PolyCubicSplineFast object with its internal data arrays initialised the values in xValues and yValues containing the tabulated data for the arrays x1,x2,x3 . . . xn and for y = f(x1,x2,x3 . . . xn).